 F. Joseph Heremans is a Staff Scientist in the Materials Science Division and Center for Molecular Engineering at Argonne National Lab and a CASE affiliated scientist at the Pritzker School of Molecular Engineering at the University of Chicago.

 Alex Martinson is a Chemist at Argonne National Laboratory in the Materials Science Division, Emerging Materials Group.
 He also serves as Deputy Director of Science for the Advanced Materials for Energy-Water Systems Center.
 The aim of his research is to elucidate and leverage a multitude of technologically relevant surface chemistries and optoelectronic processes that occur at the interface between materials.
 His research tests the limits of what is possible in digital materials synthesis and device fabrication at length scales approaching the atomic level.

 John F. Mitchell is an Argonne Distinguished Fellow and Associate Director of the Materials Science Division at Argonne National Laboratory.
 He received his A.B. from Cornell University in 1987 and his Ph.D. from the University of Chicago in 1993 for theoretical studies of defect structures and order-disorder transitions of early transition metal chalcogenides.
 His current research emphasizes materials synthesis, crystal growth, and studies of correlated electron materials, quantum magnets, and topological matter.

 Cristina Negri is the Director of the Environmental Science (EVS) Division.
 As the Director of a scientific Division of 70+ staff, her current interests are in leading the development and execution of its strategic programmatic direction inclusive of a diverse research portfolio in environmental sciences.

-Martin Suchara is a Computational Scientist at Argonne National Laboratory with expertise in quantum computing.
+Martin Suchara is a computational scientist at Argonne National Laboratory with expertise in quantum computing.
 His research focuses on quantum communication and networking, quantum error correction, quantum simulations, and optimizations of the quantum computing software stack.
 Martin is the leader of the Simulation & Systems Thrust of the Q-NEXT National Quantum Information Science Research Center.
-Prior to joining Argonne Martin worked at AT&T Labs and received postdoctoral training in quantum computing from UC Berkeley and the IBM T. J. Watson Research Center.
-Martin received his PhD from the Computer Science department at Princeton University.
+Prior to joining Argonne Martin worked at AT&T Labs and received postdoctoral training in quantum computing from UC Berkeley and IBM Research.
+Martin received Ph.D. in Computer Science from Princeton University.